BrewBlox/brewblox-documentation/docs/hardware/spark_4_user_guide.md

 The 1-Wire GPIO module is **not** compatible with thermocouples and RTDs like a PT-100 or PT-1000.

-**todo** aanvullen waar wel/niet mee compatible bv. boards, sensoren, valves etc.
+**TODO** aanvullen waar wel/niet mee compatible bv. boards, sensoren, valves etc.

 ## Maintenance

 ### Spark 4 and I/O module(s)
-When dirty, you can clean the casing of the Spark 4 and I/O module(s) with a dry or damp cloth.
+When dirty, you can clean the enclosure of the Spark 4 and I/O module(s) with a dry or damp cloth.
-The Spark and I/O module(s) and casings are not waterproof, so do not use a wet cloth or immerse them in water.
+The Spark and I/O module(s) and enclosures are not waterproof, so do not use a wet cloth or immerse them in water.

-When you use the Spark or I/O module(s) without casing we advise you to use compressed air.
+When you use the Spark or I/O module(s) without enclosure we advise you to use compressed air.

 ### Touchscreen
 It is best to first attempt to clean with a dry microfiber cloth.
 Wipe the screen using a circular motion with slight pressure.
 There should not be a need to press hard on the display.